WWMT: WWMT-DT2

 On April 4, 2006, WWMT announced it would affiliate with The CW on a new second digital subchannel.

-West Michigan is one of the largest television markets where The CW was not available through over-the-air analog broadcasts and WWMT is one of the few stations the new network was awarded that had not previously been affiliated with either The WB or UPN.
+West Michigan is one of the largest television markets where The CW was unavailable through over-the-air analog broadcasts.
+WWMT is one of the few stations the new network was awarded that had not previously been affiliated with either The WB or UPN.
 WXSP joined MyNetworkTV when the network launched on September 5 and WWMT did the same with The CW when it began on September 18.
-From that date through early-December, WWMT-DT2 was branded as "West Michigan's CW"; it has since changed its branding to "The CW 7".
+From that date through early December, WWMT-DT2 was branded as "West Michigan's CW"; it has since changed its branding to "The CW 7", after its cable position on Time Warner Cable/Charter Spectrum systems in the area.

+The CW affiliation was moved to WOTV-DT2 on January 1, 2024.
+As such, the subchannel became an independent, rebranded as "ARC West Michigan".